Athletes enjoying St. Lucie County parks following closures for months

 People like high school students Ethan Bloomfield and Dyland Bryan work and train with Golgart.
 They enjoy the exercise and the friendly atmosphere.

-"First day, I was like, kid seems like a stud, and I've been talking to him ever since then, and we have fourth period weight training together also," Bloomfield said.
+"First day, I was like, [this] kid seems like a stud, and I've been talking to him ever since then, and we have fourth-period weight training together also," Bloomfield said.

 Lawnwood's courts were allowed a soft reopening in May with strict guidelines, including limiting the number of players per court, but Friday was the first day they were fully open to the public.